 Lee sits on the Social Housing Law Association committee, in both London and the North.
 The Association is a non-commercial organisation furthering the interests of social landlords and providing a forum for dispute resolution, idea exchange and training.

 Lee is familiar with all aspects of civil procedure, including appeal litigation and has conducted appeals up to the Court of Appeal.

-Lee has managed complex possession claims and anti-social behaviour litigation involving ECHR and Equality Act considerations while also having acted for protected parties - children and those lacking capacity to litigate.
+Lee has managed complex possession claims and anti-social behaviour litigation involving ECHR and Equality Act considerations – having led the legal team in London and Quadrant HT v Patrick EWHC 1263 (QB).